• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 Was there on 21.05.1940 where Germans transported out some of the Polish priests to German concentration camps.

-Prob c. on 25.05.1940 arrested by the Germans but released?
+Prob on c.
+25.05.1940 arrested by the Germans but released?
 Was in Kazimierz Biskupi monastery also on 26.08.1940 when Germans organised another round of arrests of Polish priests from Greater Poland transporting them out to KL Dachau concentration camp.

 Fell sick contracting tuberculosis and perished from lack of adequate care in Konin hospital.